There are 20 Elon Musk workplace rules to instantly level up any company. Both SpaceX and Tesla live by these rules.

 “Also get rid of frequent meetings, unless you are dealing with an extremely urgent matter.
 Meeting frequency should drop rapidly once the urgent matter is resolved.”

 I’ve been a part of projects where 2-hour weekly meetings were mandatory.
-It was the biggest waste of time!
+They were the biggest time sinks.

 “Walk out of a meeting or drop off a call as soon as it is obvious you aren’t adding value.
 It is not rude to leave, it is rude to make someone stay and waste their time.”

 I’ve sat in 2-hour long meetings with ten other people before.
-But here’s the catch, only myself and another person were speaking the entire time.
+But the catch was, only myself and another person spoke the entire time.
 So, why are eight other people forced to sit in the meeting?!

-It’s a total waste of time for each of these eight people.
-They’d be better off doing real engineering work.
-Even more, each of these eight people is billing out at $250 plus an hour.
+These eight engineers are better off doing real engineering work.
+To make matters worse, each of these eight people is billing out at $250 plus an hour.
 Talk about burning money and inefficiency!

 I’ve also been in many mandatory meetings where I benefited zilch.
-In fact, the entire time I was doing other work to try to maximize my wasted time.
-Yet, if I had left the meeting, I would have been punished.
+The entire time I did other work, to maximize my wasted time.

 #6 Throw out unproductive activities